greaterdan/aura-predict/README.md

 ## Contact

-For inquiries about Probly, please contact dev@probly.tech
+For inquiries about MIRA, please contact dev@mira.tech

 ---